webexpress-framework/WebExpress/doc/development_guide.md

 }
 ```

-The following attributes are available:
+To provide clarity about the metadata specified in the code above, the following table presents
+the available attributes and their corresponding details for defining events:

 |Attribute   |Type           |Multiplicity |Optional |Description
 |------------|---------------|-------------|---------|------------
 |Event       |`IEvent`       |1            |No       |The event at which you want to listen.

 ## Job modell
 Jobs are tasks that are executed in a time-controlled and repetitive manner.
-When a plugin is loaded, all jobs containing
+When a plugin
+is loaded, all jobs containing it are determined by the ScheduleManager and instantiated
-it are determined by the ScheduleManager and instantiated and started at the specified execution time.
+and started at the specified execution time.
+The UML diagram below serves to illustrate
+the relationships and underlying structure:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗